open-xyz/informatician/README.md

 # INFORMATICIAN
 ## An Open Source Book Listing Web Application

-This is an open source web application built for listing and categorizing books.
-This application allows users to search for books, add new books to the database, and rate and review books.
-The application is built using Node.js, Express.js, React.js and MongoDB.
+Informatician is an open-source web application built for listing and categorizing books.
+It provides users with the ability to search for books, add new books to the database, rate and review books, and offers an admin panel for managing books and users.
+The application is built using Node.js, Express.js, React.js, and MongoDB.

 ## Features